 In compliance with the ADA, students must self-identify, provide documentation of their disability, and request services and accommodations.
+IEP’s and 504 Plans end with high school graduation.
+Both provide helpful background information, but do not meet the documentation standard for college accommodations.
 Specific procedures and documentation requirements are in place, but we are still dependent on the student coming forward.
 Accommodations requested retroactively are not appropriate and generally not provided.

 PROCEDURES FOR INITIAL CONTACT

-Complaints of failure to provide reasonable accommodation of a qualified disability or allegations of discrimination based on disability can be filed with the GC Office of Legal Affairs within ninety (90) days of the last incident.
+Complaints of failure to provide reasonable accommodation of a qualified disability or allegations of discrimination based on disability can be filed with the GC Office of Legal Affairs and the Office of Human Resources within ninety (90) days of the last incident.

 * Please note that Georgia College processes all discrimination and harassment complaints, including harassment based on disability, in accordance with the procedures outlined in the Sexual Harassment Policy.